Berlioz/PADbot/README.md

 5) modify irc_config.yaml to tell the bot what to connect to
 6) ruby db_utils.rb import
 7) extra postgres stuff:

 	a. enter postgres into your padbot db, then run the following to update your primary key sequence to the latest:
 	SELECT setval('user_id_seq', (SELECT MAX(id) FROM users));
-	b.
-Create a new column for padherder_name like so:
-	ALTER TABLE users ADD COLUMN padherder_name varchar(30);

 8) ruby PADbot.rb

 ### Console Commands: